 - 1 teaspoon coriander powder

 - ½ teaspoon cumin powder

-- Rinse the soaked kidney beans and pressure cook it over medium heat it with 3 cups of water and ½ a teaspoon of salt (I cook the kidney beans in the pressure cooker till the vent or whistle goes off 4 times).
+- Stovetop pressure cooker - Rinse the soaked kidney beans and pressure cook it over medium heat it with 3 cups of water and ½ a teaspoon of salt (Approximately till the vent or whistle goes off 4 times).
 Set it aside to cool.

 - Serve with either chapatis or steamed rice.

 Add a teaspoon of store-bought Rajma masala - gives this dish a nice tang.

 Prepare the gravy first and then add soaked beans to it.

 Pressure cook the beans with the gravy for about 30 minutes using an Instant Pot.

 Disclosure: This recipe contains affiliate links to products we love and recommend.
 As an affiliate, I earn from qualifying purchases.

 Disclaimer: Approximate Nutritional information is provided as a courtesy and can vary depending on the exact ingredients/brands used.
 If you have health issues, please work with a registered dietician or nutritionist.